trumble117/wcc_deploy/README.md

 	* These scripts must also be run as *oracle*.
 The scripts should do a check for these things and offer solutions, but it's easier to have them taken care of before beginning.
 * These scripts will perform an installation, and some basic configuration only.
 No other higher-level or user-specific configuration is performed.

+## Support
+These scripts have only been tested on Oracle Enterprise Linux 6.6 and 6.7 with a 64-bit architecture.
+It is likely that they will work on any RHEL6-based OS, but that has not been proven.
+Any other Linux variant is not guaranteed compatible.
+Debian-based systems would definitely have some issues.

 ## Software
 This section describes the required software packages to be downloaded and staged prior to starting.
 Installation binaries can be found on OTN and patches can be found in MOS.